-How to send free text messages from your PC
+SMS to PC and back again: Here’s how to send a text message from a computer

-Although you may not realize it, sending texts from your computer is extremely useful in dozens of different situations.
-Perhaps you lost your phone and need to send a message to someone; maybe you’re over your monthly text limit and still need to get in touch with your friends; or what if you just hate typing on a tiny keyboard or lack cellular service?
-I know my living room might as well be a black hole when it comes to coverage.
-Whatever the case may be, we’ve put together this super simple guide on how to send free text messages online.
+Although you may not realize it, sending texts from your computer is extremely useful in dozens of situations.
+Perhaps you lost your phone and need to send a message to someone, maybe you’re over your monthly text limit and still need to get in touch with your friends, or what if you just hate typing on a tiny keyboard and lack cellular service?
+Whatever the case may be, we’ve put together this simple guide on how to send a text message from a computer.

-There are hundreds of online services out there that’ll get the job done, but none of them are as quite as simple and reliable as the seven methods outlined below.
+There are hundreds of online services out there that’ll get the job done, but none of them are as quite as simple and reliable as the methods outlined below.

 How to send texts via your email client

-If you simply want to send an SMS to any mobile phone, there’s no need to use third-party services.
-You can do it right from your email client.
+If you simply want to send an SMS to a mobile phone, there’s no need to opt for a third-party service — you can do so directly from your email client.
 Instead of using a service you don’t know or trust, you can deliver a short email in the form of a text message by using an email to SMS gateway.
 So long as you know the person’s phone number and the name of their service provider, you can easily find the appropriate gateway address that will forward your message.
+Don’t know what mobile carrier your friend uses?
+Find out here.

 For quick reference, we’ve put together a list of some of the most common U.S. service providers and their corresponding gateway addresses below.
-Annoyingly, there are different addresses for regular messages (SMS) and those that include photos and other media (MMS).
+However, keep in mind there are different addresses for regular messages (SMS) and those that include photos and other media (MMS).

 In either case, sending a message is easy.
 Just compose an email like you normally would, but rather than entering the person’s email address in the recipient box, simply insert their 10-digit phone number with the appropriate @gateway address behind it.
 Then, hit send.

-Note: Update: Verified processes outlined above and updated copy for relevancy.